 Upon admission, it is the student responsibility to be familiar with and follow the requirements set forth in the Lincoln University Graduate Bulletin under which they are admitted.
 Information regarding general requirements for graduate degrees, requirements in the graduate major, and the University Calendar can be found in the Graduate Bulletin.
-Graduate Bulletins is available online and in The School of Office of Graduate Studies.
+The Graduate Bulletins is available online and in the office of Graduate and Extended Studies (108 Young Hall).